mgalloy/knowledge/git.md

 Why does Github repeatedly ask for my username and password?
 Because I'm using an [HTTPS remote URL](https://help.github.com/articles/why-is-git-always-asking-for-my-password).
-I have the option to set up [password caching](https://help.github.com/articles/set-up-git#password-caching).
+I have the option to set up [password caching](https://help.github.com/articles/set-up-git#password-caching), but I should really be using [ssh keys](https://help.github.com/articles/connecting-to-github-with-ssh/).

 ## Clone

-To clone a repository to my computer, use the `https` protocol:
+To clone a repository to my computer, use either the `https` protocol:

 	$ git clone https://github.com/mdpiper/wmt.git